Skip to content

 Make it fair to employees

 Employees are only human.
-An unnecessarily complex or harsh IT policy could be more demoralizing than helpful.
+An unnecessarily complex or harsh written policy could be more demoralizing than helpful.
 Your policies and procedures should be transparent and actionable, and the consequence for violating these guidelines should be proportional to the infraction.

 Use clear wording